The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Quincy Market and Faneuil Hall: Shop, dine, and enjoy street performances at Quincy Market, and learn about Boston’s history at Faneuil Hall.

-• USS Constitution Museum: Explore “Old Ironsides,” the world’s oldest commissioned warship afloat, and learn about its history in the adjacent museum.
+• USS Constitution Museum: Explore “Old Ironsides,” the nickname for the world’s oldest commissioned warship still afloat, and learn about its history in the adjacent museum.

 • Beacon Hill: Wander through the picturesque streets of Beacon Hill, known for its historic brick townhouses, gas street lamps, and charming ambiance.

 • Union Oyster House: Eat at one of the oldest continuously operating restaurants in the United States.
-Sample their famous clam chowder or enjoy a classic seafood dish in a historical setting.
+Order up some oysters or try their famous clam chowder.

 We did not do these, but I wanted to give you other popular options so you could tailor your visit to your liking.